Sandrac98/initialsingularity/Testing.md

 # W3C HTML Validator
- - Code was checked using https://validator.w3.org/
+ - Code was checked using https://validator.w3.org/ I've decided to not address this errors since they don't disturb the functionality

  ![W3C HTML Validator](./static/testing-images/html-validator-error.png)